CSSisAnnoying/ScratchBlockSelectorClone/README.md

 >
 > ~~2.
 When typing a large enough amount of letters (not numbers) in an input box, it leaves a lot of space on the left and right.~~
 >
-> **(the ch unit in css is based on the width of the number 0; the letter widths are different so it made it inconsistent.
-Font is now monospaced.)**
->
-> 2. Focusing and bluring input boxes too quickly causes the text inside to appear selected for a moment and then for it to all deselect.
+> 3. Focusing and bluring input boxes too quickly causes the text inside to appear selected for a moment and then for it to all deselect.

 I made this for no reason.
 <p align="center">